Lightweight Latent Reasoning for Narrative Tasks: Training and Hyper-parameter Details

-For higher confidence reported metrics are averages across $k$ runs on the entire test set, where $k=5$ for NCP and $k=10$ for Flawed Fictions (as the relatively smaller context length and inexpensive evaluation meant inference on Flawed Fictions was relatively inexpensive). $\pm \text{SEM}$ scores are run-level estimates of the uncertainty in the test-set mean metric, computed as the standard deviation of the $k$ run-level means divided by $\sqrt{k}$.
-This is meant to represent the run-level variability induced by LLM sampling.
+For higher confidence in the sampling procedure reported metrics, they are averages across $k$ runs on the entire test set, where $k=5$ for NCP and $k=10$ for Flawed Fictions (as the relatively smaller context length and inexpensive evaluation meant inference on Flawed Fictions was relatively inexpensive). $\pm \text{SEM}$ scores are run-level estimates of the uncertainty in the test-set mean metric, computed as the standard deviation of the $k$ run-level means divided by $\sqrt{k}$.
+This represents the run-level variability from LLM sampling.

 Reported token counts include the generated latent tokens with the exception of during-training token counts in \autoref{tab:rl_gen_tokens}, as we did not log every reasoning trace produced during training.
 Note that COCONUT latent tokens are slightly computationally cheaper than those from CoLaR and LiteReason due to the lack of a latent head or Reasoning Projector.
 A potential alternative efficiency measurement could be to measure total FLOPs or another memory-utilization metric.
 We chose average tokens due to significant implementation differences that misrepresent true computational cost.
 For example, our method has been combined with VLLM which makes generation significantly more efficient than the other trained latent methods.
-Similarly, there are further optimizations to our method that would make it more comparable to non-latent reasoning: for example we recompute the latent tokens during gradient calculation to avoid significantly re-engineering VLLM's API, which makes our method appear less FLOP efficient than traditional RL despite generating fewer tokens.